cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-role.md

 VALID UNTIL 'timestamp'
 :   These clauses alter attributes originally set by `CREATE ROLE`.
 For more information, see the [CREATE ROLE](/docs/sql-statements/sql-statement-create-role.md) reference page.

-new_name
+**`new_name`**

-:   The new name of the role.
+The new name of the role.

-database_name
+**`database_name`**

-:   The name of the database in which to set the configuration parameter.
+The name of the database in which to set the configuration parameter.

 configuration_parameter
-value
+**`value`**

-:   Set this role's session default for the specified configuration parameter to the given value.
+Set this role's session default for the specified configuration parameter to the given value.
 If value is `DEFAULT` or, equivalently, `RESET` is used, the role-specific parameter setting is removed, so the role will inherit the system-wide default setting in new sessions.
 Use `RESET ALL` to clear all role-specific settings. `SET FROM CURRENT` saves the session's current value of the parameter as the role-specific value.
 If `IN DATABASE` is specified, the configuration parameter is set or removed for the given role and database only.

 :   Role-specific variable settings take effect only at login; [SET ROLE](/docs/sql-statements/sql-statement-set-role.md) and [SET SESSION AUTHORIZATION](/docs/sql-statements/sql-statement-set-session-authorization.md) do not process role-specific variable settings.

 :   See [SET](/docs/sql-statements/sql-statement-set.md) and Server Configuration Parameters for more information about allowed parameter names and values.

-group_name
+**`group_name`**

-:   The name of the resource group to assign to this role.
+The name of the resource group to assign to this role.
 Specifying the group_name `NONE` removes the role's current resource group assignment and assigns a default resource group based on the role's capability. `SUPERUSER` roles are assigned the `admin_group` resource group, while the `default_group` resource group is assigned to non-admin roles.

 :   You cannot assign a resource group that you create for an external component to a role.

-queue_name
+**`queue_name`**

-:   The name of the resource queue to which the user-level role is to be assigned.
+The name of the resource queue to which the user-level role is to be assigned.
 Only roles with `LOGIN` privilege can be assigned to a resource queue.
 To unassign a role from a resource queue and put it in the default resource queue, specify `NONE`.
 A role can belong only to one resource queue.

 ## Notes